 PRSB is consolidating the current six uses of pharmacy standards which we previously published in 2019 into a single community pharmacy standard to support implementation by community pharmacy system suppliers.
-The update is planned for publication in early Dec-20.

 The work will also enhance the standard so that it will be able to support new services being developed and piloted under the new community pharmacy contractual framework.
 This is likely to include point of care testing (anti-microbial stewardship), smoking cessation referrals from secondary care, the Hepatitis C testing service, cardiovascular disease (hypertension) case finding service, palliative care and contraception provision.